MSU-Libraries/findingaids/README.md

   which plugins to install if you want to add/remove from that list.
 You could optionally change the default value for `TARGET_DIR` defined at the top of the script if you want to avoid having to pass that as a parameter.
+* Review the `sample.gitlab-ci.yml` as a starting point for making your own `.gitlab-ci.yml` file to deploy to your environment.

 Please reach out if you have any questions or suggestions for improvement!